Rurusetto/rurusetto/.github/ISSUE_TEMPLATE/add-a-new-ruleset.md

 name: Add a new ruleset
 about: Request to add a new ruleset in wiki.
 title: ''
-labels: ''
+labels: new-ruleset
 assignees: ''

 ---

 Ruleset name :

-Ruleset repositories name :
+Ruleset repositories name and link :